Dental Services Nederland, TX

 Preventive dental care is the foundation of our practice.
 General dental services are focused on maintaining the health of your teeth and gums.

-Fillings – Dental fillings address tooth decay or cavities and repair cracked or broken teeth.
-Fillings can be done with gold, porcelain, or silver amalgam but are most commonly done with composite resin fillings designed to match the color of your teeth.
+Fillings—Dental fillings address tooth decay or cavities and repair cracked or broken teeth.
+They can be made of gold, porcelain, or silver amalgam but are most commonly composite resin fillings designed to match the color of your teeth.

-Additional steps are required for tooth-colored fillings because it requires multiple layers and a special light to dry and harden the area around the filling.
+Additional steps for tooth-colored fillings require multiple layers and a special light to dry and harden the area around the filling.

-Tooth Extractions – An extraction removes a tooth because of disease, crowding, or damage.
-When extractions are required, the area around the tooth will be numbed, and your dentist will remove the tooth.
+Tooth Extractions—An extraction removes a tooth because of disease, crowding, or damage.
+When you need an extraction, the dentist numbs the area around the tooth and removes the tooth.
 A small amount of bleeding is normal, as your mouth will replace the removed tooth root by forming a blood clot in the area.

 Caring for your mouth after an extraction is very important.
 Your dentist will outline how you should care for the area of the extraction.
 It is important to allow your mouth time to heal, so avoid smoking, drinking through a straw, or eating foods that may aggravate the area.

-Gum Treatment – Gums are the tissue that surrounds and supports your teeth.
-Gum disease is when this tissue becomes infected and is one of the leading causes of tooth loss.
-Plaque is the primary cause of gum disease, which is also called periodontal disease.
+Gum Treatment—Gums are the tissue that surrounds and supports teeth.
+Gum disease occurs when this tissue becomes infected and is one of the leading causes of tooth loss.
+Plaque is the primary cause of gum disease, or periodontal disease.

-Plaque (the bacteria on teeth) is constantly forming, so regular dental care is important to preventing buildup that affects the gums.
-If you experience bleeding or swollen gums, gums that are pulling away from your teeth, bad breath or taste, and loose or shifting teeth, you may have signs of gum disease.
+Plaque (the bacteria on teeth) constantly forms, so regular dental care is important to preventing buildup affecting the gums.
+You may have signs of gum disease if you experience bleeding or swollen gums that are pulling away from your teeth, bad breath or taste, and loose or shifting teeth.

-Root Canal – A root canal is a procedure used to repair and save a tooth that is badly decayed or becomes infected.
-Although normal tooth decay can become increasingly worse and eventually lead to a root canal, oftentimes blunt trauma can cause the tooth to die as well.
+Root Canal—A root canal is a procedure that repairs and saves a badly decayed or infected tooth.
+Although normal tooth decay can become increasingly worse and eventually lead to a root canal, blunt trauma can often cause the tooth to die as well.

 Your dentist will remove the dead nerve from the tooth and then seal it off to prevent another infection or abscess from forming around the tooth.
 If the nerve is not removed, the infection will continue to climb deeper into your gums, often causing swelling, pain, and discomfort.